-The ZonaStat-H vaccine will be applied using a remote delivery system (dart-delivered) at a relatively close range of 30-yards or less into the hip area of the mare.
+The ZonaStat-H vaccine will be applied using a remote delivery system (dart-delivered) at a relatively close range into the hip area of the mare.
 When applying ZonaStat-H, a primer with modified Freund's Complete adjuvant is given followed by a booster containing Freund's Incomplete adjuvant 2-6 weeks later.
 Subsequently, following the initial inoculations, only annual boosters are required.
-The PZP-22 formulation which is a pelleted PZP contraceptive would be administered using a large gauge needle on the end of a jab stick to insert the pellet under the skin in the hip of the mare.
+The PZP-22 formulation which is a pelleted PZP contraceptive would be administered using a large gauge needle on the end of a jab stick if selected animals are confined in a corral or via remote delivery system at relatively close range in field situations to insert the pellet under the skin in the hip of the mare.
 In addition to the pellet, the mare may also simultaneously receive a dose of the liquid PZP vaccine (i.e. ZonaStat-H) with modified Freund's Complete adjuvant which has been shown to improve efficacy of the PZP-22 vaccine.